gcp4hep/analysis-cluster/daskhub/README.md

 ### User and worker environment

 User and worker environment need to match.
 That means if you are using a particular package, compatible versions of it need to be installed on your user environment (e.g. your jupyter session or your python client) and the Dask workers.
+In the case of a LOCAL cluster client and workers run on the same environment and you don't need to pay attention on matching environments.

 We are currently exploring the best way to have a stable setup that covers the requirements of the users (but we need to know what the users want).

 | Jupyter image | Conda env | Worker image | Description |
 | ------------- | ------------- | ----- | ----- |